 Looking for a little slice of country in Rhode Island?
 Enjoy the Beef Barn’s country charms—while the food is served simply on paper plates and plastic cutlery, you’ll love the delicious steak sandwich and BBQ chicken.
 Still, their burger is bound to blow your socks off.

-A staple of DownCity Providence, this local food truck is the perfect spot after a late night out, seeing as it’s open until 4 a.m. on the weekends.
+Haven Brothers is a local food truck located in Cranston and a the perfect spot after a late night out, seeing as it’s open until 4 a.m. on the weekends.
 These burgers and fries are like a little taste from the past.

 With a charming countryside location, this all-you-can-eat restaurant is sure to attract breakfast lovers everywhere.
 The space is perfect for large groups, and has been a favorite of Rhode Island locals for generations—it almost seems as if nothing has changed.